zzziito/BumpyPatch/README.md

 When you run this file, a folder containing cropped images, a CSV file, and a recolorized pcd file will be generated.
 This make take a few minutes...

+- Dataset
+    - PCD file that has been used in the research was downloaded from [AgEagle Dataset](https://ageagle.com/data-set/gravel-quarry/)

 ### 2. Dynamic Scene :